utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ## Importing data into Postman

-You can import cURL commands, collections, API specifications, and data files directly into Postman.
+You can import collections, API specifications, and data files directly into Postman.

-To import your data into Postman, select **Import** in the upper left:
+To import your data into Postman, select **Import** in the upper left.
+The **Import** modal opens.

 ![Import data into Postman](https://assets.postman.com/postman-docs/v10/import-export-import-ui-v10-3.jpg)

-You can paste a cURL command into the input field, and import your data from files, folders, links, raw text, and code repositories.
+You can import your data from files, folders, links, raw text, or code repositories.

-### Pasting a cURL command into the input field
+### Importing with cURL commands

-You can paste a cURL command directly into the input field at the top of the **Import** modal.
+You can use cURL commands to import data.

 1. Select **Import** in the left navigation menu.
 The **Import** modal opens.
 1. Paste your cURL command into the input field at the top.
 Postman creates and opens a request automatically.